UFO-Tech/json-rpc-bundle/README.md

 ```
 ### Step 5: Profit

-Call a GET request to the API to make sure that your new methods are available:
+Execute GET request to the API to make sure that your new methods are available:

 ```json
 {